High-stakes decision looms for Trump in showdown with Iran

 WASHINGTON (AP) — President Donald Trump faces one of the greatest tests of his presidency after Iran launched ballistic missiles at Iraqi bases housing U.S. troops.
 It was Iran’s most brazen direct assault on America since the 1979 seizing of the U.S. Embassy in Tehran.

-The strikes pushed Tehran and Washington perilously close to war, and put the world’s attention on Trump as he weighs whether to respond with more military force.
-The president huddled with his national security advisers on Tuesday night, but offered no immediate indication of whether he would retaliate.
+The strikes pushed Tehran and Washington perilously close to war and put the world’s attention on Trump as he weighs whether to respond with more military force.
+The Republican president huddled with his national security advisers on Tuesday night but offered no immediate indication of whether he would retaliate.
 He said in a tweet that “All is well!” and announced plans to address the nation on Wednesday morning.

 The Iranian strikes came days after Trump authorized the targeted killing of Gen. Qassem Soleimani, the head of Iran’s elite Quds Force.
 Iran had pledged to retaliate, though its actions did not appear to result in any American casualties, according to a U.S. official.
 The missiles targeted two bases — one in the northern Iraqi city in Irbil and the other at Ain al-Asad in western Iraq.